-Ash Cave really impressed me in ways that are hard to describe and I haveto admit, I have never seen anything like it until I entered this spot.
+Ash Cave really impressed me in ways that are hard to describe and I have to admit, I have never seen anything like it until I entered this spot.
 I enjoyed Old Man’s Cave hike but Ash Cave was a lot better in my opinion.

 I did see the pictures before hand, but being there is a whole other experience.

-Another thing you may want to explore is the fire tower right by the start of the trail that takes you to Ash Cave.
+Another thing you may want to explore is the fire tower right by the start of the Ash Cave trail.

 It’s about 100 feet high and a cool little feature of the trail you can explore.
 If you enjoy fire towers, every state has them, but so far, I have a list of Fire Tower hikes in New York you may find interesting (Over 15 Fire Tower hikes covered so far in that post).

 Note: Ash Cave actually has a waterfall during certain times of the year you can check out (it’s another one of the reasons why this place is my favorite in all of Hocking Hills).

 In my case, when I went here (late summer), there was hardly any water there, but it was still a beautiful sight.